-Communication in the 21st century is easier than ever before but comes with serious risks.
-The temptation to reply to an important message, answer a call, or check Facebook can lead to dire consequences for the driver of a motor vehicle, other people on the road, and innocent passersby.
+Communication in the 21st century is easier than ever before, but it also comes with serious risks.
+The temptation to reply to an important message, answer a call, or check social media can lead to dire consequences for the driver of a motor vehicle, other people on the road, and innocent passersby.
 Texting and driving accidents claim the lives of thousands of people every year, leading to severe, life-altering injuries for survivors.

 Our skilled Miami attorneys have experience in cases involving negligent drivers, including texting and driving accidents.
-With our 100% case success rate, we can easily determine the optimal path to procuring the funds that victims deserve.
+We can easily determine a path to procuring the funds that victims deserve.
 Our attorneys always carry a small caseload, ensuring that each case receives personal, precise attention from start to finish.

 Distracted driving is any activity that distracts a driver from looking at the road.
 Common forms of distracted driving include talking on the phone or to others in the vehicle, eating and drinking, and texting.